tddapps/blog/_posts/2017-01-15-how-to-use-your-keybase-key-for-ssh.md

 draft: true
 ---

 Manually managing usernames and passwords for [ssh](https://en.wikipedia.org/wiki/Secure_Shell) into servers can be a difficult task.
 All those different passwords need to be backed up, synchronized across multiple computers, and typed every single time.

-Password managers mitigate this problem but there's a better mechanism to [remote into boxes without typing passwords](http://www.rebol.com/docs/ssh-auto-login.html).
-This process involves generating a public and a private [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) key files.
+Although password managers mitigate the credentials problem there's a better mechanism to [remote into boxes without typing passwords](http://www.rebol.com/docs/ssh-auto-login.html).
+The process involves generating a public and a private [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) key files.

-Once again, keeping those keys safe can be problematic.
-They need to be backed up and shared across different computers.
+These RSA keys need to be properly backed up and shared across different computers.
 While some use [Dropbox](https://db.tt/mawxtzeB) to keep their keys synchronized others use [Keybase](https://keybase.io/).
 It is an online service to securely store [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) keys and map them to public identities such as Twitter accounts and domain registrations.

 The following are the steps I took to generate `RSA` keys out of my [Keybase](https://keybase.io/) `PGP` keys.